AmanYadavSDE/flight-aggregator/README.md

 - ✅ Handles payments with multiple methods
 - ✅ Provides unified customer experience

-**Key Principle:** We are an intermediary, not an airline.
-We don't own flights, we connect users to airlines.
+**Key Principle:** This system acts as an intermediary, not an airline.
+It doesn't own flights, it connects users to airlines.

 ---